Mary R. Burch, PhD

 Trick training is becoming increasingly popular and many evaluators teach a few tricks in Canine Good Citizen classes.

 So, with all the training options available, why do tricks?
-First of all, trick training is FUN.
+First of all, trick training is fun.
 Owners enjoy teaching tricks to their dogs.
 Dogs enjoy learning tricks and earning reinforcers during training.
 These reinforcers may be a food reward or a very happy, excited owner who is praising the dog.
-Tricky Trainers offers tasty treats that are the perfect size for tricks training.

 Tricks are simply behaviors, and learning these behaviors puts the dog in a learning-to-learn mode.
 Tricks are behaviors that can be done for entertainment such as “say your prayers,” physical activity (such as weave poles or spin), or as useful practical skills (e.g., “paws up” so the dog stands with front paws on a stool to raise his head for petting by a patient in a hospital bed).